maveniverse/toolbox/README.md

 * Module "maven-plugin" is a Maven Plugin, that exposes Toolbox operations as Mojos.
 Each Mojo comes in two "flavors": without prefix (i.e. "tree"), that requires project, and uses `MavenProject` to get the data for requests, and "gav-" prefixed ones (i.e. "gav-tree"), that do not require project, and is able to target any existing Artifact out there.
-* The "cli" is the Toolbox CLI, it implements same operations as maven-plugin, but in a form of a CLI application (similarly to MIMA CLI).
+* The "cli" is the Toolbox CLI, it implements same operations as "maven-plugin", but in a form of a CLI application (similarly to MIMA CLI).

 Project Goals:
 * classpath